|POS||Race & Track||Date||Points|

 George Russell Net Worth

-Not only as a racer, Russell earns much from endorsements and sponsorships.
+As well as that base salary, Russell also earns a huge amount from various endorsements and sponsorships.
 His deals are with Mercedes, AMG, BRDC, Bell Helmets, Alpinestars, and Puma.

 George Russell Family